 |Congressional district(s) where the project is located|

 ii.
 Project Summary: Provide a brief 4-6 sentence summary of the proposed project and what the project will entail.
 Include challenges the proposed project aims to address, and summarize the intended outcomes and anticipated benefits that will result from the proposed project.

 iii.
-Project Funding Summary: Indicate in table format the amount of Federal funding requested, the proposed non-Federal match, and total project cost.
-Identify the source(s) of matching funds, including whether the match is provided from public- vs. private-sector sources, and clearly and distinctly reflect these funds as part of the total project costs in the application budget.
-Additionally, identify any other sources of Federal funds committed to the project and any pending Federal requests.
+Project Funding Summary: Indicate in table format the amount of Federal funding requested, the proposed non-Federal match, identifying contributions from the private sector if applicable, and total project cost.
+Describe the non-Federal funding arrangement, including multiple sources of non-Federal funding if applicable.
+Include funding commitment letters outlining funding agreements, as attachments or in an appendix.
+Identify any other sources of Federal funds committed to the project and any pending Federal requests.
+If Federal funding is proposed as match, demonstrate the applicant's determination of eligibility for such use and the legal basis for that determination.
 Also, note if the requested Federal funding must be obligated or spent by a certain date due to dependencies or relationships with other Federal or non-Federal funding sources, related projects, law, or other factors.
 Include funding commitment letters outlining funding agreements, as attachments or in an appendix.
-If applicable, provide the type and estimated value of any proposed in-kind contributions, and demonstrate how the Start Printed Page 57938in-kind contributions meet the requirements in 2 CFR 200.306.
+If applicable, provide the type and estimated value of any proposed in-kind contributions, and demonstrate how the in-kind contributions meet the requirements in 2 CFR 200.306.

 |Total Project Cost|